 - What did they do for a living?

-- Or did they have to migrate from a poor country to America to seek a better living.
+- Or did they have to migrate from a poor country to America to seek a better living?

 One great genealogy search website that I like to check out is Ancestry.
 You most probably have heard of this site.
-Yes?

 Census records are a great way to not only discover who your ancestors were and their family, but also their occupations as well.

 If your ancestors came from a foreign land then you can still find out about them.
-Ancestry also has passenger lists in their collection of records.
+Ancestry also has passenger lists in its collection of records.

 Besides census records the Canadian version offers you a diverse range of records for you to search for your ancestors.

-FindMyPast is also another great go to site!
+FindMyPast is also another great site!

 I also like to visit another genealogy site by the name of FindMyPast.
 They too have billions of records at their disposal.
-And if you cannot find what you are looking for at Ancestry then it is worth checking this website out as well.

 There are also census records available which you can access for free at FindMyPast.

 Let me finish off by saying …

 Thank You and Please Leave A Comment

 I hope you enjoyed this post explaining to you what is US Labor Day all about.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.